hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </details>

 Not all layouts have a complement.
-In particular, bijection requirement in our definition rules out all layout $A$ whose singlevariate function is not injective.
+In particular, the bijection requirement in our definition rules out all layout $A$ whose singlevariate function is not injective.
 [Jay's note](https://research.colfax-intl.com/a-note-on-the-algebra-of-cute-layouts) offers a method to check whether a layout has a complement layout.